ade-mola/tayyib-invest/README.md

-# Tayyib Invest API
+# Tayyib Invest

-Tayyib Invest API is a FastAPI application designed for halal stock validation.
+Tayyib Invest is a FastAPI application designed for halal stock validation.
 It provides endpoints for searching companies and validating their compliance with halal investment principles.

 ## Table of Contents